You don't have to complete all the modules in this section before moving on to Bronze.

 Fast Input & Output

-Speeding up I/O speeds can make a substantial difference in problems with large inputs.
+Speeding up I/O can make a substantial difference.

 (Optional) C++ - Writing Generic Code

 Writing code that can easily be reused or extended.